 If it's a crime, you can file a complaint with the police.

-Consult a legal professional to find out about your options.
+You can consult a legal professional to find out about your options.

 This article explains in a general way the law that applies in Quebec.
 This article is not a legal opinion or legal advice.
 To find out the specific rules for your situation, consult a lawyer or notary.